core skills course

 Teach it once.
 Teach it well.

-Follow the course step-by-step, or dip in and out.
-The course has lifetime access, for all the dogs in your future.
+Follow the material step-by-step, or dip in and out.
+You have lifetime access, for all the dogs in your future.

 Our choices fall within 3 categories: